Your basket is currently empty!

 It’s within these interactions, influenced by genetic factors, where the enzyme’s role in drug metabolism comes into play.

-This enzyme isn’t isolated, but works in with others, creating a network that ensures our bodies respond appropriately to medications.
+This enzyme isn’t isolated, but works in harmony with others, creating a network that ensures our bodies respond appropriately to medications.

 You’re part of this interplay too, your lifestyle choices can influence their effectiveness.